Your 4-star hotel: SEASHELLS RESORT AT SUNCREST

 The rooms and restaurant at this popular holiday resort feature a contemporary and stylish ambience with comfortable furnishings.
 The breakfast and dinner buffets in the Coral Cove restaurant are served in a relaxed atmosphere.
 Be inspired by the chefs at the ”Show Cooking” event and enjoy the magnificent view from the restaurant terrace.
 In the ”Carisma Spa”, you can avail of a Turkish hamam where you can relax with a traditional massage (against payment).
 The resort also includes a large outdoor pool with a hydromassage area (weather-dependent).
 Indoor pool and gym 50 metres from the hotel.

 Each of the tastefully appointed standard rooms avails of a bathroom/WC, hairdryer, flat-screen TV, WiFi (free), safe and fridge.
 And all rooms also have a balcony.

-Excursion to Golden Bay + the UNESCO site of Skorba!
+Excursion to Golden Bay + the UNESCO World Heritage site of Skorba!